How to set up and use Avoma's MCP server to analyze meetings

 }

-Save the file and restart your AI tool.
+Save the file and restart your AI tool (Claude in this case).

 Run a test query like: